Denissychev1/node-challenge/README.md

 I faced a problem with deciding, which way of validating request is better.
 As I first thought I decided to get SQL-query with column names of expense table.
 Then check, whether user's filter/sort query column exists in column array.
-After a short time of thinking, I realised that I do not want to go to db in order to take columns - route will anyway throw an error with non-existing column, and I removed my idea from the dev branch.
+After a short time of thinking, I realised that I do not want to go to db in order to take columns - the validation process in my realisation got to use db anyway - so in this case my component goes to database twice, and as I think (because there is no any strong logical operations during getting information) it is not being optimal, moreover route will anyway throw an error with non-existing column, and I removed my idea from the dev branch.
 So, I left the validation of filter/sort structure and some enums of sorting/filtering.
 Of course, this is not the best solution as there are not all filtering operations allowed.